corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-contract.md

    {{< /note >}}

-6. Use `else` to throw an error when the intention of the transaction is not recognized by the `verify` method.
+6. When the intention of the transaction is not recognized by the `verify` method, use `else` to throw an error.

 This is what your code should look like now: